 - If I want to take an Activity, how would it fit into my schedule?

-- If I sign up for an MOI that is also a writing centered course, does it count for both requirements?
+- If I sign up for a Liberal Arts Distribution course that is also a writing centered course, does it count for both requirements?

 - To whom should I send transcripts?

 - To whom should I send AP or IB test results?